 A recent Washington Post article commented on the problem—tracking medical implants, especially defective or recalled devices, both before and after they are used.
 “Unlike the auto industry, medical equipment makers have no centralized system for tracking products throughout their life span.
-That means in some instances, manufacturers do not have an easy way of knowing where problematic devices are or which patients got them.”
-The article goes on to give some frightening statistics and facts in light of these problems:
+That means sometimes, manufacturers do not have an easy way of knowing where problematic devices are or which patients got them.”
+The article gives some frightening statistics and facts considering these problems:

 - Nearly 2,500 medical devices were recalled for potential safety problems in 2008